stefanofa/awesome/TOPICS.md

 *   [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.

-## gemini

-*   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!

-*   [YouMind-OpenLab/nano-banana-pro-prompts-recommend-skill](https://github.com/YouMind-OpenLab/nano-banana-pro-prompts-recommend-skill) - AI skill for OpenClaw & Claude Code — recommend from 10000+ Nano Banana Pro (Gemini) image prompts.
-Smart search by use case, content remix, sample images.

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode

-*   [gemini-cli-extensions/conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.

-*   [FranciscoMoretti/chat-js](https://github.com/FranciscoMoretti/chat-js) - Production-ready AI chat.
-Start here and make it your own.
-Formerly Sparka AI

-*   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Kilo is the all-in-one agentic engineering platform.
-Build, ship, and iterate faster with the most popular open source coding agent. #1 coding agent on OpenRouter.
-1.5M+ Kilo Coders.
-25T+ tokens processed

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Source-controlled AI checks, enforceable in CI.
-Powered by the open-source Continue CLI

-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
-We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.

-*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform

-*   [f/prompts.chat](https://github.com/f/prompts.chat) - f.k.a.
-Awesome ChatGPT Prompts.
-Share, discover, and collect prompts from the community.
-Free and open source — self-host for your organization with complete privacy.

 ## generative-ai

 *   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!